pi-pay/payments-scan-sample/README.md

-# Pi Pay - Scan Sample
+# Pi Pay - Payments Scan Sample

 This is a project showing how to directly open Pi Pay app via Pi Pay app links.